ABCB4

-The ATP-binding cassette 4 gene encodes the Multidrug resistance protein 3.
+The ATP-binding cassette 4 (ABCB4) gene encodes multidrug resistance protein 3.
 ABCB4 is associated with progressive familial intrahepatic cholestasis type 3 and intrahepatic cholestasis of pregnancy.

 The membrane-associated protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the MDR/TAP subfamily.
 Members of the MDR/TAP subfamily are involved in multidrug resistance as well as antigen presentation.
 This gene encodes a full transporter and member of the p-glycoprotein family of membrane proteins with phosphatidylcholine as its substrate (flippase activity).
 The function of this protein has not yet been determined; however, it may involve transport of phospholipids from liver hepatocytes into bile.
 Alternative splicing of this gene results in several products of undetermined function.